-The guidelines earlier issued were revised in 1991.
+The guidelines earlier issued were

+revised in 1991.
 Clause (1) thereof reads thus:

-"1.
-The objectives of film certification will be to ensure that -

-(a) the medium of film remains responsible and sensitive to the values and standards of society:

-(b) artistic expression and creative freedom are not unduly curbed;

-(c) certification is responsive to social change;

-(d) the medium of film provides clean and healthy entertainments;

-and (e) as far as possible, the film is or aesthetic value and cinematically of a good standard."
+- "1.
+The objectives of film certification will be to ensure that - - (a) the medium of film remains responsible and sensitive to the values and standards of society: - (b) artistic expression and creative freedom are not unduly curbed; - (c) certification is responsive to social change; - (d) the medium of film provides clean and healthy entertainments; and - (e) as far as possible, the film is or aesthetic value and cinematically of a good standard."
+Clause (2) states that the Board of Film Censors shall ensure that - "(vii) human sensibilities are not offended by vulgarity obscenity or depravity;

-Clause (2) states that the Board of Film Censors shall ensure thatxxx xxx xxx (ix) scenes degrading or denigrating women in any manner are not presented:
+xxx xxx xxx (ix) scenes degrading or denigrating women in any manner are not presented: